-Sherry Leclerc is a Fictionary Certified Story Coach, a Writer’s Digest Certified Copyeditor, a member of Editor’s Canada, and a member of the Canadian Authors Association.
-Her specialties include fiction coaching and editing at all levels listed below; working with independent authors; working with authors whose first language is not English; and editing English translations of works originally written in another language.
-Her preferred genres to edit (and read) are fantasy, romance, mystery, soft science fiction, and any combination of these.
-When time and workload allow, she also accepts non-fiction works in the field of education, and undergraduate and graduate level papers and articles (depending on the subject).
+My specialties include fiction coaching and editing at all levels listed below; working with independent authors; working with authors whose first language is not English; and editing English translations of works originally written in another language.
+My preferred genres to edit (and read) are fantasy, romance, mystery, soft science fiction, and any combination of these, but I read and edit other genres as well.
+When time and workload allow, I also accept non-fiction works in the field of education, and undergraduate and graduate level papers and articles (depending on the subject).

 Note: As a member of Editor’s Canada, I define the different kinds of editing in the same way as listed on the editors.ca website.
 Keep Reading below for more information.